top of page

 JUST HOW DO MEDICARE SUPPLEMENT PLANS WORK?

-Once you enroll in both Part A and Part B, then you have the option to add a Medicare Supplement plan to give yourself additional coverage.
+Once you enroll in both Part A and Part B, you have the option to add a Medicare Supplement plan to give yourself additional coverage.
 Medicare Supplement plans work in addition to your existing Medicare coverage, so the benefits of the Medigap plan kick in once coverage from Part A or Part B ends.

 It’s worth noting, however, that premiums for a plan can vary widely from one company to the next.
 For this reason, you may be able to find better deals if you get quotes from various companies.